r-spatial/stars/PROPOSAL.md

 * financial data, e.g. share price by company and time

-Although such data _can_ be represented in long tables, for larger datasets the array form is beneficial because does not replicate dimension indexes, and the array form provides faster access by being implicitly indexed.
+Although such data _can_ be represented in long tables, for larger datasets the array form is beneficial because it does not replicate dimension indexes, and the array form provides faster access by being implicitly indexed.
 R's native arrays have a number of limitations, they
-* can't handle heterogeneous data records (e.g. consisting of a `numeric`, a `logical` and a `Date`) like we typically have in data.frame's,
+* cannot handle heterogeneous data records (e.g. consisting of a `numeric`, a `logical` and a `Date`) like we typically have in data.frame's,
 * can only deal with in-memory data, and
 * do not handle spatial or temporal array dimensions.